-The emphasis is on the ability to effectively and efficiently control their sea kayak in real situations, with consistency, in the advanced tidal or non-tidal environment.
+The emphasis is on the ability to effectively and efficiently control their SUP in real situations, with consistency, in the environment.
 Skills should be assessed holistically throughout the duration of the assessment; with manoeuvres and actions applied tactically in the given environment and framed within the context of being able to fulfil the given leading responsibilities.

 Leaders need to show consistency in their ability to achieve a desired outcome.
-It is expected that they can control/manoeuvre their sea kayak without having to think too much about it, by using effective and efficient actions to achieve the outcome.
+It is expected that they can control/manoeuvre their SUP without having to think too much about it, by using effective and efficient actions to achieve the outcome.
 While technical correctness is not emphasised, poor practice that puts the body at risk of injury is not acceptable.

-Throughout the duration of the assessment, Leaders should demonstrate the following personal skills:
+Throughout the duration of assessment, Leaders should demonstrate the following personal skills: